nautobot/nautobot-app-secrets-providers/README.md

 **You must install the dependencies for at least one of the supported secrets providers or a `RuntimeError` will be raised.**

-#### AWS Secrets Manager
+#### AWS Secrets Manager, AWS System Manager Parameter Store

-The AWS Secrets Manager provider requires the `boto3` library.
+The AWS Secrets Manager and Parameter Store providers require the `boto3` library.
 This can be easily installed along with the plugin using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[aws]